FAQ (Frequently Asked Questions)

 A Contract Award is the result of a procurement procedure.

-A contract can be awarded by an Authority to one or several Contractors, or Consortia composed of several Contractors.
+A contract can be awarded by an Buyer to one or several Contractors, or Consortia composed of several Contractors.

 Consortium